6.7 million acres were never under BLM management.

-Myth #8: If left alone, wild horses will limit their own population.
+Myth #9: If left alone, wild horses will automatically balance their reproduction rate with rangeland conditions.

-Fact: There is absolutely no scientific evidence to support the idea that wild horses will automatically limit their own population.
-There were an estimated 25,300 wild horses and burros in 1971, and those numbers rose to a peak of more than 60,000 before the BLM was authorized and able to effectively use helicopters for gathers.
-If left unchecked, Mother Nature would regulate the wild horse and burro population through the classic boom-and-bust cycle, where the population increases dramatically, food becomes scarce, and the population crashes through starvation.
+Fact: There were an estimated 25,300 wild horses and burros in 1971, and those numbers rose to a peak of more than 60,000 before the BLM was authorized and able to effectively use helicopters for gathers.
+If left unchecked, Mother Nature would regulate the wild horse and burro population through the classic boom-and-bust cycle, where the population increases dramatically, food becomes scarce, and the population crashes through starvation or dehydration.

 Fact: This assertion is false.
 Currently, most BLM field offices in the West use a "direct count" method that involves the counting of each wild horse and burro actually seen during aerial surveys.
-This method, the Government Accountability Office concluded in an October 2008 report, results in an undercounting of herd populations.
-A new BLM directive, known as an Instruction Memorandum, seeks to correct this undercount by using two principal methods of survey that account for a range of error.
+This method, the Government Accountability Office (in October 2008) and a National Academy of Sciences research committtee (in June 2013) concluded, results in an undercounting of herd populations.
+A BLM directive, known as an Instruction Memorandum, seeks to correct this undercount by using two principal methods of survey that account for a range of error.
 The two survey methods, which will be implemented in a multi-step process, are known as "simultaneous double-count" with sightability bias correction and "mark-resight" using photographs.
-The new directive, prompted by the GAO report, can be accessed at this link.
+The directive, prompted by the GAO report, can be accessed at this link.